r4c3/raquent.in/content/posts/the-booklist.md

 - **Compiler Optimizations for Scalable Parallel Systems** by Santosh Pande and Dharma Agrawal
 - **TCP/IP Illustrated** by W. Richard Stevens
 - **C++ Concurrency in Action** by Anthony Williams
+- **Parallel and Concurrent Programming in Haskell** by Simon Marlow

 ## In progress